 - Equipment – the yoga mat industry generates $13bn worldwide and continues to grow.

-- Tourism – the wellness tourism market, which includes yoga retreats, is projected to reach $919 billion by 2022.
+- Tourism – the wellness tourism market, which includes yoga retreats, is projected to reach $915 billion in 2023.

 Trends in the Yoga Industry

 Yoga features consistently in the top 20 fitness trends compiled by the ACSM annually.
-However, it dropped to number 14 in 2020, down from 7 in 2019.
+However, it dropped to number 17 in 2023, down from 7 just four years previously.

 So, although the market research predicts that it’s a growth area, other exercise trends are currently proving more popular.